 Other March Activities

 Whether you’re looking for one last bit of Colorado’s epic winter powder or already packed your skis away, the month of March provides plenty of chances for both indoor and outdoor fun.
 The first two weeks are your best bet if you want a chance at deep snow for downhill skiing, or to enjoy snow tubing, ice skating, ice fishing, or any winter activity that relies on having a good bit of snow/cold temps.
-Year round you can always head inside for a brewery tour, night at the museum or concert outing.

 Go Night Skiing

 Ski resorts like Keystone, Steamboat Springs, Granby Ranch, Howelsen Hill, and Echo Mountain offer night skiing for those who just can’t get enough during the day.
 While night skiing at these resorts is available throughout the ski season, temperatures in March and into April are a bit more bearable than they are in the dead of winter.
 Be sure to check the resort’s websites, as each varies in their night skiing schedules.

 Hopefully, you’ve found a few festivities above to sustain you through March’s wild weather, until warmer temperatures settle in for spring and summer.
 Even more so than March, April is a month of transitions, with new life literally in bloom.
 Reminiscing?
 Check out February’s things to do.